tathaibinh/spring-io-beginner-gradle-guide/README.md

    a shell script for OS X and Linux.
 These scripts allow you to run a Gradle build without requiring that Gradle be installed on your system.

-3. To run the "gradlew" (gradle wrapper) executable, on *nix systems,  prefix gradlew with "./" e.g.:
+3. To run the "gradlew" (gradle wrapper) script/executable, on *nix systems,  prefix gradlew with "./" e.g.:

 ```
   $ ./gradlew build